Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization: Maximal Sub-Solutions of FBSDEs and Utility

-A function $g:\Omega\times [0,T]\times\mathbb{R}\times \mathbb{R}^{d}\to (-\infty,\infty]$ is called a \emph{generator} if it is jointly measurable.
-To prevent an overload of notations, we do not mention the dependence on $\omega$ and $t$, that is, $g(y,z):=g_t(\omega,y,z)$.
-A generator is said to satisfy condition \textsc{(Std)} if \begin{enumerate}[label=\textsc{(Std)},leftmargin=40pt] \item $(y, z)\mapsto g(y, z)$ is lower semi-continuous, convex with non-empty interior domain and gradients\footnote{Note that we could work with non-empty sub-gradients where by means of \citep[Theorem 14:56]{rockafellar1998} we could apply measurable selection theorem, see \citep[Corollary 1C]{gianin2007} to select measurable gradients in the sub-gradients of $g$ and working with them.} everywhere on its domain (for every $\omega$ and $t$). \end{enumerate} For any strategy $\hat{\pi}$ in $\hat{\mathcal{L}}$ and \emph{terminal condition} $F\in L^0$, we call a pair $(Y,Z)$ where $Y \in \mathcal{S}$ and $Z \in \mathcal{L}$ a sub-solution of the forward backward stochastic differential equation if
+A function $g:\Omega\times [0,T]\times\mathbb{R}\times \mathbb{R}^{d}\to (-\infty,\infty]$ is called a \emph{generator} if it is jointly measurable, and $g(y,z)$ is progressively measurable for any $(y,z)\in \mathbb{R}\times \mathbb{R}^{d}$.\footnote{To prevent an overload of notations, we do not mention the dependence on $\omega$ and $t$, that is, $g(y,z):=g_t(\omega,y,z)$.} A generator is said to satisfy condition \textsc{(Std)} if \begin{enumerate}[label=\textsc{(Std)},leftmargin=40pt] \item $(y, z)\mapsto g(y, z)$ is lower semi-continuous, convex with non-empty interior domain and gradients\footnote{Note that we could work with non-empty sub-gradients where by means of \citep[Theorem 14:56]{rockafellar1998} we could apply measurable selection theorem, see \citep[Corollary 1C]{gianin2007} to select measurable gradients in the sub-gradients of $g$ and working with them.} everywhere on its domain (for every $\omega$ and $t$). \end{enumerate} \begin{remark} Note that if $g$ satisfies the above assumptions, as a normal integrand, for every $(y_0,z_0)$ in the domain of $g$ and for every $t$ and $\omega$, there exists $b$ and $c$ progressively measurable such that

+for every $y$, and $z$, see \citet[Chapter 14, Theorem 14.46]{rockafellar1998}.
+These processes $b$ and $c$ are the partial derivatives of $g$ with respect to $y$ and $z$, respectively. \end{remark} We further denote by

+For any \emph{terminal condition} $F$ in $L^{0}$, we call a pair $(Y,Z)$ where $Y \in \mathcal{S}$ and $Z \in \mathcal{L}$ a \emph{sub-solution} of the backward stochastic differential equation if \footnote{Note that the value process $Y$ of a sub-solution is a-priori \cadlag\, hence can jump upwards at time $T$.
+Therefore, when looking at maximal sub-solutions, considering sub-solutions with random endowment $Y_T\leq F$ as done in \citep{heyne2013} is equivalent to $Y_T= F$, as the latter is larger.}

 The processes $Y$ and $Z$ are called the \emph{value} and \emph{control} processes, respectively.
 Sub-solutions are not unique.
-Indeed, $(Y,Z)$ is a sub-solution if and only if there exists an adapted \cadlag\,increasing process $K$ with $K_0=0$ such that
+Indeed, $(Y,Z)$ is a sub-solution if and only if there exists an adapted c\`adl\`ag increasing process $K$ with $K_0=0$ such that

 which is given by